 What airtightness level should architects target for FHS homes?

-The FHS notional dwelling targets 3 m³/(h·m²) at 50 Pa — significantly tighter than the current Part L maximum of 8 m³/(h·m²).
-Achieving this requires a continuous air barrier designed in from the outset.
-Many architects are targeting Passivhaus-equivalent levels using factory-finished cassettes.
-At these levels, MVHR becomes essential.
+The FHS notional dwelling assumes 4 m³/(h·m²) at 50 Pa, significantly tighter than the 8 m³/(h·m²) backstop limit.
+Achieving it reliably means a continuous air barrier designed in from the outset.
+Many architects design tighter still, towards Passivhaus-equivalent levels using factory-finished cassettes.
+At those levels, MVHR becomes essential.

 How important is building orientation under HEM?